2018–19 Eastern Counties Football League

-The 2018–19 Eastern Counties Football League was the 76th season in the history of Eastern Counties Football League, a football competition in England.
+The 2018–19 season was the 76th season in the history of Eastern Counties Football League, a football competition in England.
 The season saw Division One divided into two sections.

+Histon were champions, winning their second Eastern Counties Football League title and returned to the Isthmian League after two years in the Eastern Counties League.

 Premier Division

 The Premier Division featured 16 clubs which competed in the division last season, along with four new clubs: